nc-andreashaller/vault-upgrade-hook/README.md

 ### Interface implementation AEM6.0 and AEM6.1+

 The hook requires AEM6 SP3.
-If you need to run this with an earlier version replace `org.apache.jackrabbit.vault.packaging.InstallHook` by `om.day.jcr.vault.packaging.InstallHook`
+If you need to run this with an earlier version replace `org.apache.jackrabbit.vault.packaging.InstallHook` by `com.day.jcr.vault.packaging.InstallHook`